-Manager and Head of Seismic Data Processing
+Director and Head of Seismic Data Processing – IMS Africa

 Cornel has an PhD in Physical and Mathematical Analysis from the University of Stellenbosch (South Africa).
 He got his start at ISSI in 2005, focusing primarily on seismic hazard and various location techniques.
 He also has experience working on the statistical aspects employed in the data processing department.
 Since 2012 Cornel has been working intensively on the automatic processing of waveforms.
 He currently manages the global data processing service.

-Manager and Head of Technical Services (Africa)
+Director and Head of Technical Services – IMS Africa

-Dolf obtained his MSc degree in Electrical and Electronic Engineering from the University of Stellenbosch (South Africa), where he focussed on control systems, mathematical modelling of systems and embedded systems.
+Dolf obtained his MSc degree in Electrical and Electronic Engineering from the University of Stellenbosch (South Africa), where he focussed on control systems, mathematical modelling of systems, and embedded systems.

 He joined ISSI in 2006 as part of the System Engineering team, applying his interests in modern communication technologies, as well as digital and analogue electronics.
-He was involved in high-level and detail design of hardware and firmware for the IMS seismic data acquisition and supporting systems.
+He was involved in high-level and detailed design of hardware and firmware for the IMS seismic data acquisition and supporting systems.
 Since 2014, Dolf has been responsible for IMS Africa’s Manufacturing and Technical Services division.

 Daryl received his Ph.D. in Physics from the University of the Witwatersrand (South Africa).
 In 2005 he joined ISSI in South Africa, managing the local Seismological Services team.
 During this time he undertook studies involving seismicity in caving and open-pit environments.